rid-dim/pySafe/README.md

 The design goal of pySafe is to provide a full python interface to SAFE network, via the SAFE binaries.

-The package (will) include an importable and installable module, as well as utilities to generate the bindings and hopefully eventually some example applications.
+The package (will) include an importable and installable module, as well as utilities to generate the bindings and hopefully eventually some example applications beyond 'hello world'.

 Currently in development, so it is quite raw.